-- They must be the same sex as the student being searched and - There must be a witness (also a staff member) and, if possible, they should be the same gender as the student being searched.
-For example, it is possible for a female teacher to witness a search of a male student where there is only one male member of staff in a school or taking part in a school trip.
+- Two members of staff. - One of whom must be the same sex as the student being searched and - The other acts as a witness (also a staff member) and, if possible, they should be the same gender as the student being searched.
+For example, it is possible for a female teacher to witness a search of a male student where there is only one male member of staff in a school available.